Whats is Virtual LAN (VLAN)?

 What is Virtual LAN (VLAN):

-Cost Reduction-VLAN reduces the cost of additional hardware (e.g Router) when there are two teams of the same department that need to connect are located at a distance (of multiple floors).
-Without VLAN, the switch will connect to the router. then the only router can separate the network traffic.
-With the VLAN, two switches can connect to each other using a trunk port on the switches.
-A trunk port carries the traffic for all VLANs.
-Two trunk ports connects to each other as a point to point network topology.
+- Cost Reduction-VLAN reduces the cost of additional hardware such as a router.
+For example, if there are two teams of the same department situated at a distance, they can connect via VLAN through two switches using a trunk port on the switches.
+Otherwise, the switch will connect to the router, which incurs additional cost.
+The trunk port carries the traffic for all VLANs.
+Two trunk ports connect as a point-to-point network topology.